2008 United States House of Representatives elections in Pennsylvania: District 3

 Seven-term Republican incumbent Phil English faced Democrat Kathy Dahlkemper (campaign website), director of the Erie Arboretum.
-Steven Porter, the 2006 Democratic nominee, is running as an independent.
-CQ Politics forecasts the race as 'No Clear Favorite'.
+Steven Porter, the 2006 Democratic nominee, ran as an independent.

 English was tested in 2008.
 He represented a politically balanced Erie-based district that gave George W. Bush 53% of the vote.
 Also, in 2006, he received just 54% of the vote against an under-funded candidate with no political experience.
 He has, however, been able to remain a level of popularity due to a moderate voting record and close ties to organized labor.

 The DCCC recruited Erie County Councilman Kyle Foust as its top choice to run against English.
-Dahlkemper, Attorney Tom Meyers, and religious nonprofit program coordinator Mike Waltner also declared for the Democratic primary.
-Dahlkemper proved better at mobilizing support than Foust, the original front runner, and won the Democratic nomination with 45% of the vote.
+Dahlkemper, attorney Tom Meyers, and religious nonprofit program coordinator Mike Waltner also declared for the Democratic primary.
+Dahlkemper proved better at mobilizing support than Foust, the original front-runner, and won the Democratic nomination with 45% of the vote.

-Dahlkemper defeated English 146,846 to 139,787 or 51.2% to 48.8% to capture the seat.
-It was the only seat in Pennsylvania to change parties in 2008.